POETSII/tinsel/README.md

 ## A. DE5-Net Synthesis Report

-The default tinsel configuration on a single DE5-Net board contains:
+The default Tinsel configuration on a single DE5-Net board contains:

   * 64 cores
   * 16 threads per core